aantron/better-enums/README.md

 ## Installation

-Simply add `enum.h` to your project &mdash; that's it.
+Simply add `enum.h` to your project.

-Then, include it, and use the `BETTER_ENUM` macro.
-Your compiler will generate the rich enums that are missing from standard C++.

 ## Additional features

-- No dependencies and no external build tools.
-Uses only standard C++, though, for C++98, variadic macro support is required.
+- Uses only standard C++, though, for C++98, variadic macro support is required (major compilers have it).
 - Supported and tested on [clang, gcc, and msvc][testing].
 - Fast compilation.
-You have to declare a few dozen enums to slow down your compiler as much as [just including `iostream` does][performance].
+You have to declare a few dozen enums to slow down your compiler as much as [only including `iostream` does][performance].
 - Use any initializers and sparse ranges, just like with a built-in enum.
-- Guaranteed size and alignment &mdash; you choose the representation type.
+- Control over size and alignment &mdash; you choose the representation type.
 - Stream operators.
 - Does not use the heap and can be compiled with exceptions disabled, for use in minimal freestanding environments.